-2.1 Privacy in content-based opportunistic networks
+A. Privacy in content-based opportunistic networks

 As mentioned in the introduction, content-based forwarding solutions raise entirely new privacy concerns: since nodes may not want to reveal the content of packets to entities other than destination(s), forwarding decisions should be taken over encrypted information.
-In [19], Shikfa et al. propose an interesting approach to meet the conflicting requirements between forwarding and privacy in contentbased opportunistic networks.
-The idea of this approach is to use multiple commutative encrypted with multiple keys where each of them is shared by a different pair of nodes.
-Thanks to this scheme, intermediate nodes securely compare published content and encrypted interests on the fly.
+In order to meet the conflicting requirements between forwarding and privacy in content-based opportunistic networks, Shikfa et al. propose in [10] to use multiple commutative encryption layers: packets are encrypted with multiple keys where each of them is shared by a different pair of nodes.
+This scheme provides both end-to-end confidentiality and the possibility for intermediate nodes to securely compare published content and encrypted interests on the fly.

-Even though it is impossible to establish an end-to-end path between source and destination, nodes can determine the r next hops with a local knowledge of the network.
+Even though it is impossible to establish an end-to-end path between source and destination, it is assumed that nodes can determine the r next hops with a local knowledge of the network.
 Each node establishes a secure channel with nodes that are r hops away.
-Moreover, the proposed scheme is commutative in the sense that $\{\{m\}{k_1}\}{k_2} =$ $\{\{m\}{k_2}\}{k_1}$, thus layers can be removed in any order.
+Moreover, the proposed scheme is commutative in the sense that $\{\{m\}{k_1}\}{k_2} = \{\{m\}{k_2}\}{k_1}$, thus layers can be removed in any order.

 While sending a new packet, the source first encrypts it r times with r different keys, each of them being shared with one of the r next hops.
 Thanks to the commutativity of the encryption scheme, whenever an intermediate node receives an encrypted packet, it first removes one layer of encryption, and then compares the encrypted form of receiver advertisements and published content to take a forwarding decision.
 Before forwarding the packet, in order to ensure the confidentiality at the same level, the same intermediate node adds another encryption layer using the key that is shared with its rth next hop.
 By removing old encryption layers and replacing them with the new ones, the same confidentiality degree is always ensured based on only a local knowledge of the network.
-The security of the scheme of course strongly depends on this r parameter: the content of a packet can only be discovered if r consecutive nodes collude.
+The security of the scheme strongly depends on this r parameter: r consecutive colluding nodes can reveal the content of a packet.